Shivangibose/Shivangibose/README.md

 - 🔭 I’m currently student at ITER(SOA)`
 - 🤔 I’m looking for learning great stuffs online.
 - 📫 How to reach me: developer.shivangibose@gmail.com.
-- ⚡ Fun fact: I play games very often.
+- ⚡ Also I am an animal lover.

 #### Top Technologies